g-cqd/aemi-wp/README.md

 ## Description

-AeMi is designed to be an aesthetic minimalist WordPress theme.
+Aemi is designed to be an aesthetic minimalist WordPress theme.
 It provides a highly legible, clean, clear and really minimalist theme.
-AeMi is also a really fast and efficient theme.
-AeMi is Gutenberg-ready.
+Aemi is also a really fast and efficient theme.
+Aemi is Gutenberg-ready.

 ## Installation

 1. In your admin panel, go to Appearance -> Themes and click the 'Add New' button.
-2. Type in AeMi in the search form and press the 'Enter' key on your keyboard.
+2. Type in Aemi in the search form and press the 'Enter' key on your keyboard.
 3. Click on the 'Install' button then click on the 'Activate' button to use your new theme right away.

 ## Copyright

-AeMi WordPress Theme, Copyright (c) 2020 Guillaume COQUARD.
+Aemi WordPress Theme, Copyright (c) 2020 Guillaume COQUARD.

-AeMi is distributed under the terms of the GNU General Public License v3.0.
+Aemi is distributed under the terms of the GNU General Public License v3.0.

 ## License - GNU GPL 3.0 License

-### AeMi WordPress Theme Copyright (c) 2018-2020 Guillaume COQUARD
+### Aemi WordPress Theme Copyright (c) 2018-2020 Guillaume COQUARD

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.